The Best Time of Year To Buy a House

 On the East Coast

-“Most sellers put their homes on the market in the spring — everyone is out and looking,” said Janine Acquafredda of House-N-Key Realty in New York.
+“Most sellers put their homes on the market in the spring — everyone is out and looking,” said Janine Acquafredda, an associate Remax broker who has sold more than $300 million worth of New York City real estate.
 “And yes, while there are more properties to choose from, the best will go, and they will go high because they had multiple bidders driving the prices up.”

 If you’re willing to let the best ones go and focus on getting a great price instead, Acquafredda said waiting until the winter will get you the best deal.